For overseas visitors

 Source method

-The site helps travelers move from uncertainty to action without pretending that every changing travel detail can be frozen forever.
+The goal is to help travelers move from uncertainty to action without pretending that every changing travel detail can be frozen forever.

 The core path connects homepage, China prep, payments, eSIM, cities, destinations, food, support, search, and recommendations around real trip jobs.

-Prices, schedules, visa rules, app flows, and operator notices can change, so the site links back to official sources where the final decision matters.
+Prices, schedules, visa rules, app flows, and operator notices can change, so final decisions stay tied to official sources.

-The site is strongest for travelers who are already considering China and need practical answers more than generic inspiration.
+TravelerLocal is strongest for people already considering China who need practical answers more than generic inspiration.

 Next move